-Bars specialize both in serving alcoholic beverages and in providing entertainment, whether that’s in the form of a spot to gather and watch sports on TV, or to see live music and other acts.
+Bars specialize in serving alcoholic beverages and providing entertainment, whether that’s in the form of a spot to gather and watch sports on TV or to see live music and other acts.
 Every bar develops some sort of a specialty that allows them to focus on a certain target market.
 Some bars create affluent, upscale atmospheres with top-shelf liquors, while others might focus on becoming a sports junkie haven and others as a low-key neighborhood bar.

 At its most basic, a bar is just that – a bar.
-Bartenders serve alcohol and mixed drinks and the business serves as a socialization opportunity for customers.
-Some bars incorporate a small kitchen, too, offering a more basic menu than you’d find at a restaurant.
-Selling food can be an advantage, since it can encourage customers to stay longer – and spend more.
+Bartenders serve alcohol and mixed drinks, and the business serves as a socialization opportunity for customers.
+Some types of bars incorporate a small kitchen, too, offering a more basic menu than you’d find at a restaurant.
+Selling food can be an advantage since it can encourage customers to stay longer – and spend more on higher profit beverages.

 According to IBIS World, the bar and nightclub industry experienced a 2.9 percent annual growth from 2013 to 2018.
 During that time, the number of businesses grew to 70,382, and industry employment also increased to 422,875.
 In 2018, the industry brought in $28 million in revenue.

-Much of that growth took place during the second half of that five-year period, and it was driven by an improved economy.
-An increase in per capita disposable income has allowed consumers to spend more freely in terms of attending bars and nightclubs, and as bars have identified and adapted to changing consumer preferences, more consumers have chosen to go out to bars.
+Much of that growth took place during the second half of that five-year period, driven by an improved economy.
+An increase in per capita disposable income has allowed consumers to spend more freely in terms of attending bars and nightclubs.
+As bars have identified and adapted to changing consumer preferences, more consumers have chosen to go out to bars.

 Many trends shape the bar industry, and according to Pour My Beer, hosting events can help bars to strategically position their brands while increasing their local audience exposure.
 Bars can partner with music festivals or marathons, and some opt to bring celebrities in for special events to help draw consumers.